Nina Sky: 2007–2011: Label issues, marriages and The Other Side

 Nina Sky collaborated with French singer Kenza Farah for the song "Celle Qu'Il Te Faut", and was released in both French and English versions.
 The video was shot in New York.
-Nina Sky were recording their second studio album, Starting Today.
+Nina Sky recorded their second studio album, Starting Today.
 The album was originally due on July 27, 2007.
 Producers include Stereotypes, Bruno & Phil, Neo da Matrix, Ryan Leslie, Salaam Remi, and more.
 Guests include Rick Ross and others that have yet to be announced.
 In late 2007, Nina Sky left their label, Universal, and signed with Polo Grounds Music/J Records.

-Nina Sky have also put together remixes of popular songs including J. Holiday's "Bed," Elliott Yamin's "Wait For You", Cassidy's "My Drink n My 2 Step, and The-Dream's I Love Your Girl" They have also worked with Brooklyn MC Red Cafe on his street album The Co-Op, and The Alchemist on his song "Key to the City".
-In 2008, Nina Sky released two singles, for Starting Today: "Curtain Call" (featuring Rick Ross) and "On Some Bulls**t".
-These singles were never a big success.
-On December 19, 2008 Nina Sky released their first Holiday album, an EP titled Christmas.
+Nina Sky have also put together remixes of popular songs including J. Holiday's "Bed", Elliott Yamin's "Wait for You", Cassidy's "My Drink n My 2 Step", and The-Dream's "I Love Your Girl".
+They have also worked with Brooklyn MC Red Cafe on his street album The Co-Op, and The Alchemist on his song "Key to the City".
+In 2008, Nina Sky released two singles, from Starting Today: "Curtain Call" (featuring Rick Ross) and "On Some Bulls**t"; both were not a big success.
+On December 19, 2008, Nina Sky released their first holiday album, an EP titled Christmas.

 Nina Sky appeared on Major Lazer's album, Guns Don't Kill People...
 Lazers Do.
-They were in a battle with their record company Polo Grounds Records over the release of their album Starting Today.
-They have said they want to be released from their contract with the label because the label does not support them.
+They were in a battle with their record company Polo Grounds over the release of their album Starting Today.
+They said they wanted to be released from their contract with the label due to the label not supporting them.
 In 2010, Nicole Albino revealed she is lesbian and married female fashion designer, Erin Magee.
 The couple had been dating since 2009.
 In an interview with Inked Magazine, Magee revealed that she had her last name legally changed to Nicole's and had gotten a tattoo of the name across her right breast.
 With a new masculine style, the duo independently released an eight-song EP for digital download in August 2010, entitled The Other Side, which features production from DJ Yonny, Salaam Remi, Kidz in the Hall and many more.
 A video for the lead single, "You Ain't Got It (Funk That)" was also released.
-In early 2011 they worked with Creep on their song "You".
+In early 2011, they worked with Creep on their song "You".
 On May 16, they released the music video on their official website.